replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 1. Install the application using one of the following methods:

   - **Admin console:** Use the `kotsadm` and password from the previous step to log into the admin console.
-For information about using the admin console, see [Completing Application Setup with the UI](installing-app-setup).
+For information about using the admin console, see [Deploying the Application using the Admin Console](installing-app-setup).

   - **kots CLI:**